apache/incubator-gluten-site/docs/developers/HowToRelease.md

 The Apache Gluten (Incubating) {release-version} has been released!

 Apache Gluten is a Q&A platform software for teams at any scale.
-Whether it's a community forum, help center, or knowledge management platform, you can always count on Apache Answer.
+Whether it's a community forum, help center, or knowledge management platform, you can always count on Apache Gluten.

 Download Links: https://downloads.apache.org/incubator/gluten/